 Douglas A. Girod, M.D., became executive vice chancellor of the University of Kansas Medical Center on Feb.
 1, 2013.
-He oversees the educational, research, patient care and community engagement missions of the University of Kansas Schools of Medicine, Nursing and Health Professions, with their total annual enrollment of more than 3,300 students; a workforce of more than 2,100 faculty and more than 4,000 staff; federal research funding of nearly $52 million, campuses in Kansas City, Wichita and Salina, Kan., and activities in every county in the state of Kansas, as well as in western Missouri and elsewhere in the country and internationally.
+He oversees the educational, research, patient care and community engagement missions of the University of Kansas Schools of Medicine, Nursing and Health Professions, with their total annual enrollment of more than 3,300 students; a workforce of more than 2,100 faculty and more than 4,000 staff; research funding of nearly $100 million, campuses in Kansas City, Wichita and Salina, Kansas, and activities in every county in the state of Kansas, as well as in western Missouri, elsewhere in the country and internationally.

 In addition to serving as executive vice chancellor, Girod also served as interim executive dean of the KU School of Medicine until March 24, 2014.
 Prior to those roles, he served as Senior Associate Dean for Clinical Affairs and chair of the Department of Otolaryngology-Head and Neck Surgery.
 A surgeon, Girod joined the University of Kansas Medical Center faculty in 1994 and quickly rose through the academic ranks, becoming chair of the Otolaryngology department in 2002.
 He was named Russell E. Bridwell Endowed Chair in 2008.
 In his role as the chair of the Otolaryngology department, his leadership was instrumental in four years' worth of U.S. News & World Report "Best Hospitals, Ear, Nose and Throat" national rankings for The University of Kansas Hospital.